jorgermurillo/Memcached-SHARDS/README.md

 This work was done jointly with Gustavo Totoy (https://github.com/gtotoy) as part of a larger project for Dr. Cristina Abad (https://sites.google.com/site/cristinaabad/).

+ :rotating_light:  :rotating_light:  :rotating_light:
+ ## WARNING
- :rotating_light:  :rotating_light:  :rotating_light: ## WARNING  :rotating_light:  :rotating_light:  :rotating_light: This repository might be merged with Gustavo's fork of Memcached (https://github.com/gtotoy/memcached) in the future.
+ :rotating_light:  :rotating_light:  :rotating_light:

+ This repository might be merged with Gustavo's fork of Memcached (https://github.com/gtotoy/memcached) in the future.
-This work was funded in part by a Google Faculty Research Award.

 After installing zeromq, if you get an error like: